krisztianszenasi/FrameUI/README.md

 This project originated as a take-home assignment for an iOS developer role where manual layout and frame setting were specifically requested.
 After some frustration with managing frames directly, I developed FrameUI to make manual layout more manageable and expressive.

 At this point, FrameUI should be considered **beta** software.
 The API and features may change significantly, including breaking changes, as development continues (if it continues).
-Use it with caution in production projects.

 ## Features